indeedeng/iwf/gen/iwfidl/docs/WorkflowGetDataObjectsRequest.md

 `func (o *WorkflowGetDataObjectsRequest) HasKeys() bool`

 HasKeys returns a boolean if a field has been set.

+### GetUseMemoForDataAttributes

+`func (o *WorkflowGetDataObjectsRequest) GetUseMemoForDataAttributes() bool`

+GetUseMemoForDataAttributes returns the UseMemoForDataAttributes field if non-nil, zero value otherwise.

+### GetUseMemoForDataAttributesOk

+`func (o *WorkflowGetDataObjectsRequest) GetUseMemoForDataAttributesOk() (*bool, bool)`

+GetUseMemoForDataAttributesOk returns a tuple with the UseMemoForDataAttributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUseMemoForDataAttributes

+`func (o *WorkflowGetDataObjectsRequest) SetUseMemoForDataAttributes(v bool)`

+SetUseMemoForDataAttributes sets UseMemoForDataAttributes field to given value.

+### HasUseMemoForDataAttributes

+`func (o *WorkflowGetDataObjectsRequest) HasUseMemoForDataAttributes() bool`

+HasUseMemoForDataAttributes returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)